-This section describes policies and procedures that apply to services that:support Vocational Rehabilitation (VR) services that are included in the Individualized Plan for Employment (IPE) or the current IPE amendment; or
+This section describes policies and procedures that apply to goods and services that:

+are necessary to support Vocational Rehabilitation (VR) services that are listed on the customer’s IPE or IPE amendment; and

+are included in the Individualized Plan for Employment (IPE), the current IPE amendment, or in a service justification case note.

-may be necessary for a customer to participate in assessments to determine eligibility for VR services and identify VR needs.
+Supportive goods and services may also be provided when they are necessary for a customer to participate in assessments to determine eligibility for VR services and identify VR needs.

-These services may include:
+These goods and services may include:

 maintenance;